hashicorp/terraform-provider-google/website/docs/d/compute_instance_template.html.markdown

 ---

 * `project` - (Optional) The ID of the project in which the resource belongs.
-    If `project` is not provideded, the provider project is used.
+    If `project` is not provided, the provider project is used.

 ## Attributes Reference